syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ## A closer look in the Promise

-Start by noticing the `workerClusterResources` for the Paved Path Promise:
+Start by noticing the `dependencies` for the Paved Path Promise:

 ```yaml
 apiVersion: platform.kratix.io/v1alpha1